palmermo/tasktemplates/README.md

 Acceptance Criteria

-Show the user is able to
+* Show the user is able to..
-Show that there is
+* Show that there is..
-Show that there is
+* Show that there is..

 ## New Feature Advanced